Unity-Technologies/ml-agents/docs/Migrating.md

 ### Important Changes

 ### Steps to Migrate
-* The usage of `RayPerception3d.Perceive()`'s `startOffset` and `endOffset` parameters [was changed](https://github.com/Unity-Technologies/ml-agents/pull/2823) to be more consistent, however this may produce different behavior from previous versions if you use a non-zero `startOffset`.
-To reproduce the old behavior, you should increase the previous `endOffset` by `startOffset`.
+* We [fixed a bug](https://github.com/Unity-Technologies/ml-agents/pull/2823) in `RayPerception3d.Perceive()` that was causing the `endOffset` to be used incorrectly.
+However this may produce different behavior from previous versions if you use a non-zero `startOffset`.
+To reproduce the old behavior, you should increase the the value of `endOffset` by `startOffset`.
+You can verify your raycasts are performing as expected in scene view using the debug rays.

 ## Migrating from ML-Agents toolkit v0.10 to v0.11.0